Sertainty/Sertainty-main/README.md

 Code examples are included in each SDK:
   - for C, C++, C#, UXL (scripting), Mobile
+  - [Code examples]

 # Data Protector video tutuorial series

+The Data Protector is a client-side desktop application that facilitates the configuration in support of an autmoated file protection and access workflow.
+Each video demostrates the steps to prepare and setup a workflow.

 [Data Protector tutorial wiki page](https://github.com/Sertainty-Co/Sertainty-SDK/wiki/Section-3-%E2%80%90-Data-Protector-tutorial)